cpmn/Eyes-Movement/README.md

 ## :sparkles: Roadmap ##

-This are the list currect improvements:
+These are the list of currect improvements:

 :heavy_check_mark: Feature 1: As a Simpson Fan I would like to have links or buttons to change diferent images representing Simpson's characteres.\
 :heavy_check_mark: Feature 2: As a Simpson Fan I would like to apply the eyes movement to  Homero, March, Bart and Lisa faces\
 :heavy_check_mark: Feature 3: As a Simpson Fan I would like to see the picture frame with the face of each character\
 :heavy_check_mark: Feature 4: As a user I would like to see the title of the page in a fancy sympson format\
-:heavy_check_mark: Feature 5: As a user I would like to see the contacts and the copy right;
+:heavy_check_mark: Feature 5: As a user I would like to see the contacts and the copy right\
-:heavy_check_mark: Feature 5: As a user I would like to see the webpage using my mobile;
+:heavy_check_mark: Feature 6: As a user I would like to see the webpage using my mobile;

-In future enhancemnts:
+For future enhancemnts:
 - Feature 7: As a Simpson Fan I would like to move the mouse following the mouse pointer.
 - Feature 8: As a Simpson Fan I would like to add more charactres: Barny, Moe, Krusty, Nelson, Burns, etc.